evanwill/go-go-ghpages/4-jekyll-advanced.md

 You could install and use these tools separately, but bundling them into a single app makes the process simpler and more powerful.
 The Jekyll stack includes:
 - Ruby (core and extensions)
-- Kramdown (base Markdown content)
+- kramdown (Markdown for base content)
 - Liquid (templating)
 - Sass (css preprocessing)
 - YAML (data, config)